That-Dev-Girl-Sites/jhalabi.com/_posts/2015-12-22-my-favorite-dev-things.md

 redirect_from: "/blog/my-favorite-dev-things"
 categories:
   - development
+excerpt: I started teaching a web development class and I have been thinking a lot about what happens after class is over.
 ---

 I started teaching a web development class and I have been thinking a lot about what happens after class is over.
 My students will learn a bunch of HTML and CSS and a bit of Javascript over the course of 10 weeks.
 After that, development gets harder.